textxchange/textxchange.github.io/index.md

 * [React](https://reactjs.org/) for component-based UI implementation and routing.
 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

+## Overview

+textXchange show be able to provide users in the UH Community with an easy and simple experience when selling or purchasing books.
+Some concepts that we wish to implement includes:

+* A map for users to indicate where they would like to meet for the exchange
+* A rating system to allow users to rate their experience regarding selling or buying
+* Different types of payment systems (Ex.
+Venmo, PayPal, cash etc.)
+* An admin are able to ban users/scammers for inappropriate behaviors
+* Users are able to search for the books they need
+* Users are are to sort books based on classes that the book is needed in

+## Mockup Pages

+Here are template for what our page would look like:

+### Landing Page

+### Sign Up Page

+### Sign In Page